Philips To Acquire RespirTech For Respiratory Care Device

 A 2016 report by Transparency Market Research pegged the growth in the U.S. and China alone through 2024 to reach $18.8 billion.

-So, the market size and need for all forms of COPD treatment continue to grow, and Philips’ acquisition of RespirTech makes strategic sense as it continues to build out its portfolio of respiratory products.
+So, the market size and need for all forms of COPD treatment continue to grow, and Philips's acquisition of RespirTech makes strategic sense as it continues to build out its portfolio of respiratory products.

 I write about M&A deals and IPOs.
 Click the Follow button next to my name at the top or bottom of this article if you want to receive future articles automatically.